 Day 6 - Man (Pangong Lake).
 Daytrip Merak

-A wonderful day scheduled, a drive along the western banks of Pangong Lake to visit the remote, beautifully-situated village of Merak.
-There is a gompa to visit in town, and time to walk back (about 2 hours) for anyone who wants.
+After another traditional Ladakhi breakfast, we've scheduled a wonderful day at Pangong Lake, a drive along the western banks of Pangong Lake to visit the remote, beautifully-situated village of Merak.
+There is a Tibetan Buddhist gompa to visit in town, and time to walk back (about 2 hours) for anyone who enjoys lake walking.
 Take time to also explore Man village, and walk along the idyllic shores of the lake right from our campsite, and even go for a swim!
-Enjoy the beach day!
+Enjoy the 'beach' day right on the border of Tibet!

 Day 8 - Trip Ends

-Our wonderful Himalayan journey ends today, sadly.
-You have several options after the trip: a flight back to Delhi, an epic 'jeep safari' back to Manali or elsewhere in the Indian Himalaya, or spending more time in Leh.
-We're happy to assist on all fronts, but Leh flights are not included in our India treks.
+Sadly, your wonderful Himalayan journey ends today.
+You have several options after the trip - a flight back to Delhi, an epic 'jeep safari' back to Manali, a cultural, beautiful 'jeep safari' to Kashmir and Shrinagar (or elsewhere in the Indian Himalaya) or spending more time in Leh.
+We're happy to assist on all fronts.
+Note that Leh flights are not included in our India itineraries but we can book them for you.

 © Kim Bannister